UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 # scadnano web interface tutorial

-The goal of this tutorial will be to create a design for a 24-helix DNA origami rectangle, with "twist correction".
-(See [this paper](https://www.nature.com/articles/nchem.1070) for an explanation of twist correction in 2D DNA origami) The design will look like this when we are done:
+The goal of this tutorial is to create a design for a 24-helix DNA origami rectangle, with "twist correction".
+(See [this paper](https://www.nature.com/articles/nchem.1070) for an explanation of twist correction in 2D DNA origami)

+See the [scripting tutorial](https://github.com/UC-Davis-molecular-computing/scadnano-python-package/blob/master/tutorial/tutorial.md) to see how to create this design programmatically using scadnano's [Python scripting library](https://github.com/UC-Davis-molecular-computing/scadnano-python-package).

+The design will look like this when we are done:

 ![](images/complete_design_no_DNA.png)